Migrating from Self-Hosted Keycloak

 .zipfile (supports .sql and .zip files up to 10GB)

-Step 3: Configure Migration Options
+Step 3: Configure Your New Cluster

 Step 4: Monitor Migration Progress